- a bag of marshmallows

 - Measure and take photos of each structure (although chances are, few structures will even be standing).

-Now, after you’ve completed the task, watch this awesome TED talk with your class featuring the creator of the Marshmallow Challenge.
+Now, after you’ve completed the task (not before!), watch this presentation with your class featuring the creator of the Marshmallow Challenge.
 He’ll make your kids feel better about their structures!

 Can’t see the video?
 [Here’s the talk at TED.com](http://www.ted.com/talks/tom_wujec_build_a_tower.html)